HEALTHY BITE | Workplace Wellness – Challenges and Opportunities

 Workplace Wellness – Challenges and Opportunities

 This week we explored positivity in the workplace.
 In particular, we explored the themes of burnout and what we could do about it.
-What are some of their symptoms of them, and what we can do about them?
-We did that with the wonderful Dr Suzy Green from The Positivity Institute.
+What are some of their symptoms, and what can we do about them?
+We did that with the excellent Dr Suzy Green from The Positivity Institute.

 Now, Suzy has been a guest on our podcast before, and I love getting some of my guests back to keep in touch with them, keep up to date with them and get them to share what is their latest, their latest work and what they are working on.